MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 ## Insert human oversight

-Whenever you intend to post AI-generated content anywhere, you must decide if you are ok for such content to be posted on your behalf or on behalf of your organization.
+Whenever you intend to post AI-generated content anywhere, you must decide if you're ok for such content to be posted on your behalf or on behalf of your organization.
 AI-generation context can be factually incorrect, inappropriate, or biased at times.
-It is strongly recommended that you employ the safe practice of inserting [human oversight](azure-openai-textgen.md#human-oversight) before posting externally (and even internally to Teams or message boards, for example).
+It's recommended that you employ the safe practice of inserting [human oversight](azure-openai-textgen.md#human-oversight) before posting externally (and even internally to Teams or message boards, for example).

 To insert human oversight: